google/wuffs/std/deflate/README.md

 containing a uint16 length `N` (and its complement, for error detection) and then `N` literal bytes.
 The second type is the same as the third type but with built-in `lcode` and `dcode` tables (see below).
-The third type is the interesting part of the flate format, and its deconstruction continues below.
+The third type is the interesting part of the deflate format, and its deconstruction continues below.

 ## Dynamic Huffman Blocks